nealenssle/nealenssle.github.io/pages/quotes.md

 "Documentation is like sex; when it's good, it's very, very good, and when it's bad, it's better than nothing." &ndash; _Dick Brandon_

-"The trouble with programmers is that you can never tell what a programmer is doing until it's too late." &ndash; _Seymour Cray_

 <a name="leadership-anchor"></a>
 <br />
 <hr /><br />